MedLayBench-V: A Large-Scale Benchmark for Expert-Lay Semantic Alignment in Medical Vision Language Models

 \paragraph{Experimental Setup.} Following the standard zero-shot retrieval protocol~\cite{radford2021learning}, we extract image and text embeddings from each dual-encoder model, apply L2-normalization, and compute pairwise cosine similarity across all image-text pairs in the test set ($N$=9,927).
 Recall@$K$ is computed by checking whether the ground-truth match appears within the top-$K$ ranked candidates.
 No fine-tuning or prompt engineering is applied; all models are evaluated using their publicly available pre-trained weights.

 \paragraph{Baseline Models.} We benchmarked diverse dual-encoder architectures, categorized into general-domain and medical-domain models.
 For the general domain, we employed OpenAI-CLIP~\cite{radford2021learning} and OpenCLIP~\cite{cherti2023reproducible} (trained on LAION-2B~\cite{schuhmann2022laion}), along with CoCa~\cite{yu2022coca}, which integrates contrastive and generative objectives.
 For the medical domain, we selected models pre-trained on large-scale biomedical image-text pairs to assess the impact of domain adaptation.
-These include PubMedCLIP~\cite{eslami2023pubmedclip}, BMC-CLIP, PMC-CLIP~\cite{lin2023pmc}, and BiomedCLIP~\cite{zhang2023biomedclip}, which utilize domain-specific encoders aligned with biomedical imagery. \paragraph{Performance of Medical vs. General VLMs.} We observe a clear performance hierarchy based on domain adaptation.
-While general domain models (e.g., OpenAI-CLIP) struggle with medical contexts (Recall@1 $< 5\%$), medical-specific models show improved alignment.
-Notably, BiomedCLIP achieves state-of-the-art performance, benefiting from its large-scale pre-training on biomedical literature.
+These include PubMedCLIP~\cite{eslami2023pubmedclip}, BMC-CLIP~\cite{lozano2025biomedica}, PMC-CLIP~\cite{lin2023pmc}, and BiomedCLIP~\cite{zhang2023biomedclip}, which utilize domain-specific encoders aligned with biomedical imagery.